 Easy Japchae (Korean Glass Noodles Stir-Fry)

-Make japchae, Korean glass noodle stir-fry, easily with this simple recipe.
+Make japchae, Korean glass noodle stir-fry, the easy way with this simple recipe.
 Enjoy chewy sweet potato noodles, colorful veggies, and tender meat for an authentic Korean japchae taste.

 Galbi jjim, Korean braised short ribs, placed in a serving dish with rice.